How does it work?

 Applications are forwarded to the foster family who lives with and cares for the foster dog.
 The foster family then selects the two or three candidates whose applications appear to best meet the foster dog’s needs.
 FBRN contacts veterinary references, the foster home does a phone interview with the top applicants, and we schedule home visits.
 All these steps take time.

 Our foster families may apply for their own foster dogs, however they must follow the same rigorous process as anyone else.
 In those cases, the interviews and final selection are handled by the FBRN management team.
 Whichever applicant is the best choice will be selected regardless.
 In most cases, the dogs adopted by foster families are ones that no one else has applied for; they often have chronic medical or behavioral problems.
-In 2012, only one percent of the placeable dogs found forever homes with the foster parents.

 Will you ship?